musaissa15/Musaissa15/README.md

 ## Hi there 👋

-### My name is Musa and I am a graduate fullstack software develop and I love coding
+### My name is Musa and I am a graduate fullstack software developer and I love coding